gazebosim/sdf_tutorials/composition/proposal.md

   /// the "world" frame.
   math::Pose3d pose_WM;

-  //// As defined by `//include/static`.
+  /// As defined by `//include/static`.
   bool is_static{false};

+  /// This is a "virtual" XML element that will contain all custom (*unparsed*)
+  /// elements and attributes within `//include`. sdf::ElementPtr virtual_custom_elements;
 };

 class sdf:::InterfaceFrame {